brewern5/ASE230-FinalProject/README.md

 Nate Brewer & Danny Poff

-This is a music sharing service that individual users can upload songs via url or maybeeeeee (this is a big ol' maybe) as a file (such as .wav, .mp3) and have a post that other users can comment on.
+This is a music sharing service that individual users can post reviews about songs can have other users can comment on.

-Maybe have some sort of indication that the reader of the post did indeed listen to the song.
+Account credentials:
+    Admin:
+    - me@me.com: 123123123
+    User:
+    - you@you.com: 123123123

 YOUTUBE LINK: https://youtu.be/3yGH2EsYvfY